K4milo/bebaby/wp-content/plugins/express-checkout-paypal-payment-gateway-for-woocommerce/readme.txt

 🔸 Customize each user-facing elements by various settings options 🔸 Add invoice prefix to identify store order
 🔸 Faster checkout by skipping the order review page
-🔸 Tested OK with WooCommerce 6.0.0
+🔸 Tested OK with WooCommerce 6.2.0

 To learn about the installation and setup of this free WooCommerce PayPal plugin, visit the [plugin documentation](https://www.webtoffee.com/paypal-express-checkout-payment-gateway-woocommerce-user-guide/) page.

-To set up PayPal Smart Button, refer to the [set up video](https://www.youtube.com/watch?v=zKRREFIYmFA)
+To set up PayPal Smart Button, refer to this set up video [youtube https://www.youtube.com/watch?v=zKRREFIYmFA]

 ##Pro version##